sravan-s/notebook_engine/README.md

 - We setup an example_webhook in ./example_webhook/
 If you want to use it for local development, setup its URL(http://localhost:8080/event) in .env

+Install CNI plugins see `./CNI.README.MD`
+This is for setting up networking between virtual machines

 ---
 If you use tmux for development ->
 ```